Prince Philip Will Stand Down From His Royal Duties This August

 Another rumour claimed that the flag above Buckingham Palace was flying at half-mast – despite it being roughly 4am UK time, and dark.
 Observers pointed out that the flag was not at half-mast, indicating there had not been a death in the royal family.

 Both the Queen and Prince Philip appear in good health.
-Yesterday, the 91-year-old monarch met with prime minister Theresa May ahead of the UK's election on June 8.
-Her 95-year-old husband made an appearance at a London cricket ground.
+Yesterday, the 91-year-old monarch met with prime minister Theresa May ahead of the UK's general election on June 8.
+Her husband made an appearance at a London cricket ground.

-A palace official, speaking strictly on background, emphasised to BuzzFeed News there was no cause for concern but declined to release any information ahead of the 10am meeting today.

-Another official, speaking on condition of anonymity to the Associated Press, said staff meetings were called from "time to time".

-Meanwhile, the royal correspondent who wrote the Daily Mail story later tweeted to say international speculation over a potential death was "wide of the mark".
+The royal correspondent who wrote the Daily Mail story later tweeted to say international speculation over a potential death was "wide of the mark".

-The BBC's royal correspondent, also tweeted that the meeting had nothing to "do with the health of either the Queen or Prince Philip".
+The BBC's royal correspondent also tweeted that the meeting had nothing to "do with the health of either the Queen or Prince Philip".

 However, this did not prevent much of the world's media decamping outside Buckingham Palace on Thursday morning.